 Giving employees additional days off gives them a personal sense of freedom and work satisfaction.
 Extra days off help workers unplug to spend more time with friends and family.
 This reward will also reduce instances of employees calling in sick or not showing up for work.

 Extra days off can be used for events like birthdays and anniversaries, visiting family or friends, or just enjoying a long weekend.

 10) Framed customer feedback

 This is a way to showcase customer satisfaction by displaying positive feedback for others to view.
-Sharing customer praise for a specific employee shows them an appreciation for their customer service skills, and keeps workers enthusiastic and engaged.
+Sharing customer praise for a specific employee is a great example of positive feedback - it shows them an appreciation for their customer service skills, and keeps workers enthusiastic and engaged.
 Employees want to know that they are having a positive impact within their organization.